West Palm Beach, Florida: Shopping areas/districts

 Clematis Street: is West Palm Beach's historic "main street" and shopping venue, home to Clematis by Night, an outdoor event held on the street with live music and food.
+During the fall and winter months, Clematis is also home to the WPB GreenMarket.

-The Square: Opened in 2000 as CityPlace, on re-developed land where dilapidated single family homes and apartments once stood, The Square houses a multi-plex movie theater, night clubs (comedy, dance), restaurants, clothing and home-decor retail outlets and multi-story town houses and apartments.
+CityPlace: Opened in 2000 on re-developed land where dilapidated single family homes and apartments once stood, CityPlace houses night clubs, restaurants, clothing and home-decor retail outlets, and multi-story town houses and apartments.

 Palm Beach Outlets: Opened in 2014, it was developed on the site of the former Palm Beach Mall.
 Palm Beach Outlets features over 130 stores and is located directly off Interstate 95 on Palm Beach Lakes Boulevard.

 Antique Row: is a shopping district on the south side of the city along Dixie Highway.
 Architectural Digest, The New York Times, Art & Antiques, and House Beautiful have all noted Antique Row as one of the east coast's premier antique districts, considered the "antique design center" of Florida.

 Northwood Village: is an historic commercial district north of downtown.
 The city invested money in rebuilding the streetscape and promoting the area as an arts district.